Fogón Asado: Traditional Asado Turned Fine Dining Tasting Menu

 The typically tough and fatty matambre was perfectly paired with a fresh citrusy salad.

-Book Your Own Fogón Asado
+Reserve Your Fogón Asado

 With limited seating and high demand, they tend to sell out so I recommend booking your seats in advance.

-Keep in mind that you’ll be sitting side by side with your party.
 Having gone with just one friend that was no problem at all and it’s really what makes the experience as great as it is.

 If you have any questions about the meal, feel free to comment below as I always respond!